 The PTA Community Service Committee is again partnering with Food Bus to collect unopened and unwanted packaged items and whole fruit that was served by the cafeteria (no food from home).
 Extended Day staff adds their unusable items instead of throwing them away.
 Parent volunteers deliver these items to Arlington Food Assistance Center (AFAC) weekly.
 Last year we contributed 1,879 pounds of food!

 The Food Bus is an easy way for our kids to become more involved in community service.
 Last year, our students were very enthusiastic about contributing their leftover cafeteria food and transferring perishable food into our Food Bus refrigerator.
-As part of the roll-out this year, parent volunteers will be re-introducing the program at McKinley.
+As part of the roll-out this year, parent volunteers will be re-introducing the program at Cardinal.
 We’ll be making some classroom visits, addressing students in the cafeteria, and we’ll be there during the first few days to help everyone get the hang of it.
 We encourage you to talk with your kids about the program.
 Please reiterate the key point from our training: students should eat all that they want before contributing to this effort.
 This is not a food donation program; rather, it is a way to redirect food from landfills to our neighbors in need.
 Only good food that would otherwise be thrown in the trash should be included.
 Visit foodbus.org for more information.